jeremy-fong/employee-tracker/README.md

 ### *Employee Tracker*

 ## Description :
-* This project uses NodeJS, Inquirer, MySQL2, console.table package, and Heroku for deployment.
+* This project uses NodeJS, Inquirer, MySQL2, and npm dependencies.
-*
+* This project is a command-line application that can manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Installation :
-The user needs to install Node and MySQL2 for this project.
+- The user needs to install Node and MySQL2 for this project.

 ## Usage :
--
+- THe user needs to install the npm dependencies by inputting `npm install` into the directory terminal.
+- Log in to MySQL by inputting `mysql -u root -p` into the terminal.
+- In the MySQL shell input `source db/schema.sql` to run the schema file, then `source db/seeds.sql` to populate the database.
+- Run the program with `npm run start`.

 ## User Story :
 ```md